 Here is a simple answer:

 The word “cardio” is derived from the Greek word kardia, which means heart.
 It’s short for “cardiovascular” or “cardiology” and refers to anything related to the heart and circulatory system.
-Therefore, any form of exercise that increases the heart rate or has cardiovascular benefits is technically cardio, from jogging in the trails, weight training to boot camp style workouts.
+Therefore, any form of exercise that increases the heart rate or has cardiovascular benefits is technically cardio, from jogging in the trails, weight loss support to boot camp style workouts.

 “Cardio exercise: It makes you sweat.
 It makes you breathe heavy.
 It might even mess up your hair.
 Love it or hate it, cardio helps you stay fit and healthy.”

 Cardio training plays an important role in our overall health and well-being.